Ronald Blackshear: College career

-Blackshear did not graduate high school until age 20.
-He had committed to play basketball for Clemson University, but since he did not meet NCAA eligibility requirements, he spent one additional prep year at Hargrave Military Academy in Chatham, Virginia.
+Ronald committed to play basketball for Clemson University, but since he did not meet NCAA eligibility requirements, he spent one additional prep year at Hargrave Military Academy in Chatham, Virginia.
 After eight games playing for the academy, Blackshear was kicked off due to repeatedly violating team rules.
 He returned home, but after more complications with Clemson, Blackshear instead enrolled at Temple University to play for John Chaney.
 Chaney and Blackshear did not get along, and after playing in just 10 games, he left the school.
 Two months later he found himself enrolled at Marshall University.

 Blackshear matured at Marshall and played successfully for the Thundering Herd during his sophomore and junior seasons.
 In just two years at the school he scored exactly 1,000 points, with season averages of 19.6 and 20.3 points per game, respectively.
 Known as an accurate and prolific shooter, Blackshear made 189 three-point field goals, good for fourth most in Marshall history at the time of his graduation.
 He once tied an NCAA record by making 11 consecutive three-point attempts in a game and finished with the second-most made of all-time (14).
 Both feats occurred in a game against Akron on March 1, 2002.